NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 2. Implement script(s) for maintainers which automatically builds these derivations and vendors their results to the appropriate places.
    Running such scripts should be sufficient to regenerated all generated code in Nixpkgs.

+   Greenfield tooling should not be merged unless it complies with the policy from day one.
+   Existing non-compliant tooling doesn't need to be ripped out of Nixpkgs, but the "grace period" in which is brought to compliance should be bounded.

 3. Ensure via CI that the vendored generated code is exactly what running the scripts produce.
    This check should be one of the "channel blocking" CI jobs.